On non-existence of bifurcations in one-dimensional Bratu equation: Introduction

 The Bratu (Liouiville-Bratu-Gelfand) equation serves as a model in several applications, including the modeling of thermal ignition \cite{Frank-Kamenetskii} and chemical diffusion processes \cite{Frank-Kamenetskii, JACOBSEN2002283}.
 It has been used in the theory of chemical reactors \cite{Gavalas1968} and as a model for the temperature distribution of an isothermal gas sphere in gravitational equilibrium \cite{Chandrashekhar}.
 The Bratu equation is employed as a prototypical example to test the capability of a numerical method to compute multiple solutions to nonlinear parameterized boundary value problems, see \cite{Farrell2015} for example.\\ \\ In this work, we consider the one-dimensional Bratu equation with parameter $\lambda \in \mathds{R}$,

 satisfying Dirichlet boundary conditions $u(x=\pm1) = 0$.
 It is well known that the numerically computed bifurcation diagram for (\ref{eq.bratu}) using the finite difference (FD) method gives rise to spurious bifurcations \cite{govaerts2000numerical, korman2003accurate}.
 Spurious solutions for the difference equations arising from the discretization are not limited to second order differential equations (ODEs) of the form (\ref{eq.bratu}).
 Such solutions were obtained by Domokos and Holmes \cite{domokos2003nonlinear} for the ODE that governs beam buckling.
 Allgower \cite{ALLGOWER19751} has shown that $u'' + \lambda u^k = 0$, $u(0) = u(\pi) = 0$ may admit what they refer to as `numerically irrelevant' solutions (NIS) when the FD approximation is used.
 More generally, Peitgen \cite{peitgen1980nonlinear} and Beyn and Lorenz \cite{beyn1982spurious} reported the existence of NIS in FD solutions for various boundary value problems of the form $u'' + \lambda f(u) = 0$, where $f$ is an asymptotically linear or superlinear continuous function having several zeros.
 In particular, they showed that a plethora of spurious solutions are obtained when $f(u) = e^u$.
 Kuiper \cite{kuiper1988spurious} investigated the discretized version of the FD of (\ref{eq.bratu}) and proved that spurious solutions bifurcating from the branch of symmetric solutions are antisymmetric about $x=0$.
-Moreover, it was shown that these bifurcations occur only when an odd number of elements are used in discretization. \\ \\ The above discussion regarding the occurrence of spurious bifurcations in the discretized version of the Bratu equation serves as a primary motivation to study the bifurcations of (\ref{eq.bratu}).
+Moreover, it was shown that the bifurcations occur only when an odd number of elements are used in discretization. \\ \\ The above discussion regarding the occurrence of spurious bifurcations in the discretized version of the Bratu equation serves as a primary motivation to study the bifurcations of (\ref{eq.bratu}).
 The objectives of this work are two fold: (1) We report on spurious bifurcations in finite element (FE) approximation to the Bratu equation, which has not been previously reported in the literature to the best of our knowledge.
 (2) Using the tools of analytical bifurcation theory, we present a direct proof showing that there are no bifurcations on the non-trivial branch of solutions to the continuous one-dimensional Bratu equation.
-The result is significant given the rarity of problems in which bifurcations along a non-trivial global solution branch can be ruled out.\\ \\ The paper is organized as follows.
-In Section \ref{sec:Section_2}, we provide bifurcation diagrams and the locations of bifurcation points using FE and FD-based discretizations.
-We present our analytical results in Section \ref{sec:Section_3} followed by concluding remarks in Section \ref{sec:Section_4}.
+We emphasize that by bifurcation we necessarily mean branching of solutions\cite{rabinowitz1971, stakgold1971}.
+Therefore, our result is significant given the rarity of problems in which bifurcations along a non-trivial global solution branch can be ruled out. \\